-If you are contemplating buying franchise in Canada, the expert advice and assistance of a qualified business advisor can be one of your greatest assets.
+If you are contemplating buying a franchise in Canada, the expert advice and assistance of a qualified business advisor can be one of your greatest assets.
 But just as in any industry there are certain individuals in the field who can give business brokers a bad name.
 Therefore, knowing how to sort out the good from the bad is an important skill to have.

-What they say doesn’t seem to match up with reality.
+What they say doesn’t seem to match up with reality

 Many business brokers attract clients by promoting their track record.
 And why not, doesn’t everyone use a resume of some kind or another to get a job or land a client?
 But what happens when that track record just seems wrong somehow?

-Is the advisor claiming they sell million dollar businesses but only have smaller types of Canadian franchises in their portfolio?
+Is the advisor claiming they sell million-dollar businesses but only have smaller types of Canadian franchises in their portfolio?
 Do they say they know your local market but advise clients all over the country?

-Any business broker worth their salt, will be able to back up their claims with evidence.
+Any business broker worth their salt will be able to back up their claims with evidence.
 They should have a list of some of their recent transactions along with referrals from both buyers and sellers.
 An unwillingness to provide such evidence should be regarded as a red flag.

-They spread themselves too thin.
+They spread themselves too thin

 There is nothing wrong with putting in a lot of hard work.
 In fact, this is a quality that you want to see in a business advisor.
 But if the consultant isn’t able to devote the time and energy that you deserve, you could struggle to find the right business opportunity for you.